react-native-modal/react-native-modal/README.md

 ### The modal is not covering the entire screen

-The modal style applied by default has has a small margin.
+The modal style applied by default has a small margin.
 If you want the modal to cover the entire screen you can easily override it this way:
 ```js
 <Modal style = {{  margin: 0 }}>